GuangLun2000/GuangLun2000.github.io/projects.md

 1. Grasped the comprehensive knowledge of IoT systems and learned how to connect software with hardware and how to use cloud computing to process IoT-generated data, etc.;
 1. Penned a paper named An IoT Garbage Monitoring System for Effective Garbage Management and will report on this project as a presenter at IEEE CENIM in Nov 2022.

 Accepted by International Conference on Computer Engineering, Network and Intelligent Multimedia ([CENIM]).
-The final manuscript can be found [Here](https://caihanlin.com/mypaper/202208cenim.pdf) (Final Update in 24th Oct 2022).
+The final manuscript can be found [Here](https://caihanlin.com/mypaper/202208cenim.pdf), and the demo slides can be found [Here](https://caihanlin.com/mypaper/slides/2022-CENIM-Pre-v2.pptx) (Final Update in 9th Nov 2022).

 [Garbage Manager]: https://caihanlin.com/mypaper/202208cenim.pdf